-Dr Brian Bone (Deputy Chair), Bone Environmental Consultant
+Professor Brian Bone (Chair), Bone Environmental Consultant

 Brian is a geologist with 19 years public service experience as regulator and scientist with Warwickshire County Council and the Environment Agency for England and Wales.
 He developed his expertise, led two teams in operation and research, and carried out research dealing with a wide range of technical issues including landfill gas management, contaminated land assessment and remediation, and special (hazardous) waste.
-Brian's current work as an independent consultant includes the sustainable remediation of contaminated soil and groundwater and the recovery of waste for construction.
-He is a member of Sustainable Remediation Forum UK (SuRF-UK) Steering Group.
+Brian's current work as an independent consultant includes the sustainable remediation of contaminated soil and groundwater, the recovery of waste for construction and emissions from construction products.
+He is Secretary to CEN/TC154/WG 13 (Aggregates - Dangerous Substances), Technical expert on CEN/TC351/WG1 (Release of dangerous substances to soil, groundwater and surface water), Technical expert on UK Mirror Committee to CEN/TC351 (Construction products - assessment of release of dangerous substances) and, until 2018, a member of Sustainable Remediation Forum UK (SuRF-UK) Steering Group.
+Brian is Visiting Professor at the Centre for Research in the Built and Natural Environment at Coventry University.